OpenMind/brainpack/README.md

 ### Our Solution: The BrainPack

-We developed the BrainPack to address these roadblocks.
+We developed the BrainPack to address these blocks.
 This modular system provides deployment flexibility by providing one architecture that makes it easy to integrate, adapt, and explore diverse use cases.

 ## Features

-- **Powered by OM1** - Full suite of OM1 functionality built-in.
+- **Designed for OM1** - Optimized for running OM1.
 - **Human in the Loop** - Teleops - control your robot remotely or request help from another human whenever you need (via portal.openmind.com).
 - **Developer Friendly** - Modular design with multiple connections and ports for easy hardware integration.